A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Summary of main results

-In summary, we find that \textsc{PyBird} can give unbiased constraints of cosmological parameters for the \(\Lambda\)CDM model with \(k_{\mathrm{max}} = 0.20 h \mathrm{Mpc}^{-1}\), without the hexadecapole, and with the ``BOSS MaxF" configurations for the \(\Lambda\)CDM model for both \textit{Shapefit} and \textit{Full-Modelling} approaches.
+In summary, we find that \textsc{PyBird} can give unbiased constraints on cosmological parameters for the \(\Lambda\)CDM model with \(k_{\mathrm{max}} = 0.20 h \mathrm{Mpc}^{-1}\), without the hexadecapole, and with the ``BOSS MaxF" configurations for both \textit{ShapeFit} and \textit{Full-Modelling} approaches.
 In section \ref{sec:Shapefit} and \ref{sec:Full-Modelling}, we extend these analyses for the \(w\)CDM and the \(o\)CDM model.
-We find that these extended cosmological models, including the hexadecapole and change to the ``BOSS MinF" will significantly improve the constraints.
-Furthermore, the constraints from \textit{ShapeFit} and \textit{Full-Modelling} are in excellent agreement, and the systematic shift in \(\ln{(10^{10}A_s)}\) is small.
-In the remainder of this work, we will show that the accuracy of \textsc{PyBird} remains good even for reasonable extension beyond this configuration, including extended cosmological models.
+For these extended cosmological models, including the hexadecapole or changing to the ``BOSS MinF" prior will significantly improve the constraints.
+Furthermore, the constraints from \textit{ShapeFit} and \textit{Full-Modelling} are in good agreement, and the systematic shift in the best-fit parameters are less than \(0.7\sigma\) for \(w\)CDM and \(0.5\sigma\) for \(o\)CDM.